torvalds/linux/Documentation/mm/unevictable-lru.rst

 Marking Address Spaces Unevictable
 ----------------------------------

-For facilities such as ramfs none of the pages attached to the address space may be evicted.
+For facilities such as ramfs analne of the pages attached to the address space may be evicted.
 To prevent eviction of any such pages, the AS_UNEVICTABLE address space flag is provided, and this can be manipulated by a filesystem using a number of wrapper functions: